-Overall, very few previous studies were published on the performance of the BACTEC Lytic anaerobic bottles.
-In a previous evaluation of BALB by Rocchetti et al, the growth of Haemophilus influenzae in these bottles was not tested [16].
-One surprising finding of our study was the fact that BALB seems not to support the growth of this species.
-In the first stage of our study we found that we were not able to detect three different strains (two ATCC and one wild type) of H. influenzae that were spiked into BALB bottles at two concentrations.
-Consequently, we can conclude that the detection of H. influenzae can be missed in BALB.
-This could be a minor problem, since blood cultures are always performed using both anaerobic and aerobic bottles.
-According to our results the number of strict anaerobic bacteria detected by BALB which are missed by BAB and will not grow in the aerobic bottle of the same set, is more important than the lower sensitivity for H. influenzae, which will anyhow grow in the aerobic bottle of the same set.
+Overall, very few studies have been published on the performance of BACTEC™ Lytic anaerobic bottles.
+In a previous evaluation of BALB by Rocchetti et al [16], the growth of H. influenzae in these bottles was not tested.
+One surprising finding of the present study was the fact that BALB does not seem to support the growth of this species.
+In the first stage of our study, we were unable to detect three different strains (two ATCC and one wild type) of H. influenzae, with which the BALB bottles were spiked at two concentrations.
+Consequently, we can conclude that the detection of H. influenzae can be missed with BALB.
+This could be a minor problem, as BCs are always performed using both anaerobic and aerobic bottles.
+According to our results, the number of strictly anaerobic bacteria detected by BALB, which were missed by BAB, and would not grow in the aerobic bottle of the same set, is more important than the lower sensitivity for H. influenzae, which would still grow in the aerobic bottle of the same set.

 This study has some limitations.
-It could be better to include more obligate anaerobic bacteria in the first stage of the study.
-In addition, theoretically a more accurate comparison between lytic and anaerobic blood culture bottles in the clinical setting could be done by drawing the blood culture sample in both anaerobic bottles BALB and BAB at the same time together with the aerobic one.
-This was not done because we were concerned about the large volume of blood needed.
+The inclusion of a greater number of obligate anaerobic bacteria in the first stage of the study would have been more favorable.
+In addition, theoretically, a more accurate comparison between lytic and anaerobic blood culture bottles in a clinical setting could be done by drawing the blood culture sample in both anaerobic BALB and BAB at the same time as the aerobic bottles.
+This was not done, because we were concerned about the relatively large volume of blood required.

-Overall, the findings of this study show a higher detection rate for strict anaerobic bacteria, and in average a shorter time-to-detection.
-These findings are similar to those already published in a previous evaluation which was performed only in strict anaerobic species [17].
-In our work we included also facultative bacteria that showed a similar performance.
+Overall, the findings of this study show a higher DR for strictly anaerobic bacteria, and on average, a shorter TTD.
+These findings are similar to those already published in a previous evaluation, which was performed in strictly anaerobic species [17].
+In the present study, we also included facultative bacteria, which showed similar performance.

-In conclusion, the use of BACTEC Anaerobic Lytic/F bottles instead of BACTEC Plus Anaerobic/F seems to be a better choice for the detection of anaerobic bacteremia.
+In conclusion, the use of BACTEC™ Anaerobic Lytic/F bottles, instead of BACTEC™ Plus Anaerobic/F bottles, seems to be a better choice for the detection of anaerobic bacteremia.

 References